cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

   the path to the institutional configuration file using the ``-config`` option and the institutional configuration git repository though the ``--custom_config_base`` option.
-More information can be found in :ref:`running-nextflow-offline` and :ref:`cloning-institutional-configuration-files` of this documentation.
+More information can be found in :ref:`running-nextflow-offline` and :ref:`clone-institutional-configuration-files` of this documentation.

 Custom configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~